UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     - Practice using the UPPMAX documentation
     - Can navigate the file system
+    - Can give give the path to my home folder
+    - Can give give the path to the UPPMAX project of this course
     - Can find the name of the file explorer
     - Can do basic file management: create, copy, move and delete a file and folder